-Sounds romantic doesn’t it, the thought of sitting in the garden watching the sun set into the sea, and there are many days that is possible, sadly in the UK though, there are many days it’s not!
+Sounds romantic doesn’t it, the thought of sitting in the garden watching the sun set into the sea.
+And there are many days that is possible, sadly in the UK, there are many days when it’s not!
 Seaside gardens contend with two problems wind and salt.

 There are some useful tips to help you get started;

 Use plenty of bulbs these die down in winter and are thus protected from the worst storms.

 Use salt tolerant shrubs on the sea’s side and plant your more tender plants on the other side for added protection.

 Plant more densely than normal, that way each plant protects and holds up each other.